It is very difficult to tell if a long-haired cat such as a Maine coon is overweight or if it’s just its fur that gives it a sizeable appearance.

 - Invest in a feather or catnip toy on a string and encourage your cat to chase it

 - Some Maine Coons will play fetch.
 See if you can teach your cat this energetic game

 - Buy a laser pointer and get your cat to chase it all over the place

 - Buy plenty of scratching posts, scratching loungers, and an indoor climbing tree to keep your cat stimulated.
 Here are our favorite indoor trees

-- Interchange its toys so it doesn’t become bored
+- Interchange its toys so it doesn’t get bored of them

 - Break play up int at least two 10 minute sessions per day